Steam Engine Counter

 Links

-This is a 5-digit revolution counter, probably made by Schäffer & Budenberg.
+This is a 5-digit revolution counter, very probably made by Schäffer & Budenberg.
 It is intended for industrial use, and was generally used with steam engines, both locomotives and stationary engines.
 It is mounted in a round brass case with a small window in the front.
 An axle goes through it, and each full rotation of the axle increments the counter.
 The case has a small built-in lock to guard against tampering.

 When unlocked, the case hinges open, allowing the counter to be reset.
 It does not really have a reset mechanism, but the piece to the left of the number wheels can be hinged out of the way, allowing the wheels to be slid apart and rotated independently.